mddazure/azure-vwan-microhack/README.md

 Test by tracerouting from spoke-3-vm to any internet destination.
 Also verify that connectivity to the cascaded Spoek 1 and Spoke 2 via the NVA is maintained.

-:exclamation: Iptables on the NVA is configured to Source NAT traffic destined for the internet, but not private destinations in the VWAN.
+:exclamation: Iptables on the NVA is configured to Source NAT traffic destined for the internet, but not to private destinations in the VWAN.
 The configuration will be lost when the NVA is restarted.
-If this happens, recover the rules using the iptables configuration in the enable-routing-nva.sh file.
+If this happens, recover the rules using the iptables configuration in the file enable-routing-nva.sh.

 # Scenario 6 (Optional): Secured Hubs